asmagill/hammerspoon_asm/touchbar/README.md

 ~~~lua
 touchbar.enabled([state]) -> boolean
 ~~~
-Get or set whether or not Touch Bar can be used by applications.
+Get or set whether or not the Touch Bar can be used by applications.

 Parameters:
- * `state` - an optional boolean specifying whether applications can out items into the touch bar (true) or if this is limited only to the system items (false).
+ * `state` - an optional boolean specifying whether applications can put items into the touch bar (true) or if this is limited only to the system items (false).

 Returns:
  * if an argument is provided, returns a boolean indicating whether or not the change was successful; otherwise returns the current value